Diving in Alor - Trip Report 2017 - Bluewater Dive Travel

 Portrait of a Lionfish, Winner of the Alor Shootout macro category by Judith Crews

-The Friendly locals of Alor
+The Friendly Locals of Alor

 No trip to Indonesia would be complete without experiencing some of the local culture.
 On the second to last day of the workshop, while out on a dive, we encountered a boat full of women from one of the local villages of a small island called Palau Ternate, just a few miles directly across the channel from our resort.
 They were selling handwoven blankets to a group on a liveaboard.
 It was an amazing encounter, but as we were out for dives, none of us had any way to purchase their goods.
 Plans were made for the women to visit our resort that afternoon.